 This new restaurant in town has been all the rage.
-You and your friends have planned and booked a reservation a week ago to eat dinner there.
-You reach the place, it’s on the second floor and the elevator is inoperable.
-You are wheelchair bound.
+You and your friends have booked a reservation a week in advance to eat dinner there.
+You reach the restaurant, only to realize that it’s on the second floor and the elevator is inoperable.
+You are wheelchair-bound.

-Accessibility to social situations in order to build social ties is needed because it has advantageous effects on our health and wellbeing.
-Humans have a social brain and that has helped us survive.
+Accessibility to social situations in order to build social ties is needed because it has advantageous effects on our health and well-being.
+Humans have a social brain which has helped us survive.
 Socialisation from eons has protected us from impending danger.
 There is a higher risk of mortality and poor health if there is an absence of close social relationships; this absence might be a consequence of accessibility.

-Mental Health is related to favorable socialization too.
+Mental health is related to favorable socialization too.
 Better mental health is related to fulfilling relationships and interactions.
-Individuals with disability may have lesser opportunities for favorable socialization thus probably having an impact on mental health.
-Although, the online world might provide us access to fulfilling social relationships the advantages of in person contact have to be considered.
-In person contact releases a whole cocktail of neurotransmitters, simply shaking hands or high fiving someone trusted lowers our stress levels.
-Socialization is motivating, a tool for happiness, source of resilience and social context also determines formation of healthy habits.
+Individuals with disability may have lesser opportunities for favorable socialization, thus probably having an impact on their mental health.
+Although the digital world might provide us access to fulfilling social relationships, the advantages of in-person contact have to be considered.
+In-person contact releases a whole cocktail of neurotransmitters, to the point that simply shaking hands or high fiving someone trusted can lower our stress levels.
+Socialization is motivating; a tool for happiness, a source of resilience and social context also determines formation of healthy habits.

-Accessibility to social situations is paramount to our mental and physical wellbeing and has lasting impact on us thus it’s only just to ensure that everyone has the means to benefit from the advantages of socialization.
+Accessibility to social situations is paramount to our mental and physical well-being and has a lasting impact on us, thus it’s only just to ensure that everyone has the means to benefit from the advantages of socialization.

 Berkman LF, Kawachi I, Glymour MM.
 Social Epidemiology.
 2nd ed.
 Oxford, UK: Oxford University Press; 2014.

 Government of India Ministry of Statistics and Programme Implementation National Statistical Office.
 (July – December 2018).
 Persons with Disabilities in India NSS 76th round.